ajsmith607/memills/content/family-of-edward-hallock-mills/brookton/upper-grist-mill.md

 weight: 250
 ---

 The deed history for the "Upper Grist Mill" can be followed back from the current address of 7 Mill Street, Tax Map ID: 10.-6-8.
-The land that the mill sat on was appropriated from that parcel by the State of New York 1963, with the "practice burn" of the mill taking place in 1964.
+The land that the mill sat on was appropriated from that parcel by the State of New York in 1963, with the "practice burn" of the mill taking place in 1964.
 The historical deeds refer to the Upper Grist Mill as the "Motts Mill Property".

 <!--more-->